krist00fer/ef-02-unittesting/README.md

 # Engineering Fundamentals Lightning Hack 2 - Unit Testing

-> This repository and its content is meant to be used as a continuation of a leader lead training.
+> This repository and its content are meant to be used as a continuation of a leader lead training.

 Unit Testing is, or should be, a fundamental part of any software engineering projects.
 But in order to even have a discussion around if we need Unit Testing or not, we need to come to a common ground about what it is and what it isn’t.
 We need to understand how code look like that actually enables us to unit test it, because not all code does.